 One of the shelves of my bookshelf.
 These are my graduation photos.
 (The left one is my graduation photo from kindergarten – with really short hair!
 The right one is from university).

-My bed That’s two Elmos you see on the bed – the big one, which is a birthday gift from a friend when I was 15, and the small one on my pillow, which I had since I was born.
+My bed :) That’s two Elmos you see on the bed – the big one, which is a birthday gift from a friend when I was 15, and the small one on my pillow, which I have had since I was born.

 A closer look at the table beside my bed.
 The lamp is a touch-based lamp which I really like.
 It lights up to varying brightness with each touch on the metal base.
 I got it at a night market a few years ago and always thought it was quite a steal for the price it was selling at.
 The photos here are with my group of close friends from since secondary school days whom I’ve known for almost a decade.